calebhskim/grade-cstaley/README.md

 This is a sound board of the voice of Clinton A. Staley.

 ## Development
-To run the site locally you will need to install [npm]() or [yarn]().
-And then depending on which one you installed run the following:
+To run the site locally you will need to install [npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com/lang/en/docs/install/).
+Navigate to the root of the project and then depending on which package manager you installed run the following:
 npm
 ```
 npm install && npm run start